drizzleEnt/employees/README.md

 # employees
 http service for employees that provides data about them

-POST for Create new employee "/"
+POST for Create new employee "/";
-PUT for Update employee "/:id"
+PUT for Update employee "/:id";
-DELETE for delete employee "/:id"
+DELETE for delete employee "/:id";
-GET "/company/:id" to get all employees with this company
+GET "/company/:id" to get all employees with this company;
     "/departament/company_id/departament_name" to get all employees with this department in company